 The way you preserve your memories is entirely up to you.
 My only advice – make it memorable!
 Take some time to put together your memories page.
 That could mean that you simply pause and write slower for more neat handwriting.
 You may prefer to doodle out the moments you want to keep.
 I gave this a try in June with my Staedtler Triplus Fineliners and a few Micron pens.

 I began to add more and more Tombow Dual Brush Pens as my memories page evolved.
 I just love those thick lines and bold color!
 Plus I can’t get over the way you can blend colors.
-That makes them excellent for doodles and art.
+That makes them excellent for bullet journal doodles and art.
 Of course, you could just use them for brush lettering your memories!

 I definitely have been experimenting with how I do my memories page each month.
 I played with doodles and brush lettering and all kinds of color, but I personally am not a huge fan of the chaotic patchwork look.
 But I longed for something more subdued and clean, yet still decorative.
 That’s when I went ahead and tried a bold new approach for September’s memories page.
 I wrote all but one memory with my black Pentel Pocket Brush Pen.
 The little oddball memory got inked with my Faber-Castell Pitt Artist Pen.

 I gotta say, I’m really happy with how the overall look turned out.
 In the future, I think I will stick to a theme for each memory page to keep things slick.
 You better believe that my Pentel Aquash Water Brushes are making an appearance to add some watercolor to my Leuchtturm.
 I’ve been in love with the look lately (as I’m sure you can tell) and I want to immortalize some wonderful memories with that dreamy look.